salt-formulas/salt-formula-influxdb/README.rst

               key_file: /etc/influxdb/ssl/key.pem
               cert_file: /etc/influxdb/ssl/cert.pem

 Single-node influxdb where you specify paths for data and metastore directories.
-You need to ensure that directories exist:
+Custom directories are created by this formula:

 .. code-block:: yaml